 Another example is online trolls.
 A troll goes around posting comments bashing people.
 When they post such comments, they probably do so recklessly without thinking.
 But for the person receiving the comment, they may feel upset or depressed, sometimes long after the incident.
 I receive negative comments, and sometimes I get affected by the sheer rudeness and insensitivity of some of them.

 These are examples of negative impact, where you create negative value in people’s lives.
 Other examples include

 - Being rude to someone, including support staff

-- Denying one’s cry for help because we’re too wrapped up in our own problems
+- Denying someone’s cry for help because we’re too wrapped up in our own problems

-- Losing temper at our mom, dad, or partner for no good reason
+- Losing temper at our loved ones for no good reason

 - Making an insensitive remark

 - Not delivering our work in a timely manner, hence impacting our co-workers and clients

 - Repeatedly rescheduling appointments without considering other’s agenda